Raymond G. Sanchez: Career

 Sanchez was elected to the New Mexico House of Representatives for district 15 in 1971.
 He held office until 2000.

 Sanchez and Walter K. Martinez were leaders of the liberal "Mama Lucy Gang".
 This group controlled the house and prevented conservative "Cowboy Democrats" from the ranching areas in the south of the state from controlling the main committees.
-In the 1982 election, the liberal Democrats formed a solid majority of the forty seven Democrat members, and Sanchez was elected speaker without opposition from the Cowboys.
+In the 1982 election, the liberal Democrats formed a solid majority of the forty seven Democratic members, and Sanchez was elected speaker without opposition from the Cowboys.

 Sanchez was speaker of the house for sixteen years.
 In 2000, Raymond Sanchez failed to be reelected to the house, losing to newcomer John Sanchez, a Republican.

 After leaving office, Sanchez returned to practicing the law, mainly working on government relations and personal injury.
 Sanchez became a president of the regents of the University of New Mexico.

 In the 2010s, Sanchez was working as a lobbyist at the New Mexico legislature for clients such as Virgin Galactic.
 Sanchez also worked as a lobbyist for Albuquerque cab companies.